XuhuiZhou/Multilevel-Text-Alignment/README.md

 ### A new benchmark
 While many tasks and datasets focus on understand-ing the relationships between sentences or docu-ments separately, to the best of our knowledge, there are no joint publicly available English bench-mark for both D2D and S2D tasks.
 Annotating document correspondences is expensive and time-consuming, especially at a fine-grained level like sentences.
 Therefore, we introduce a new benchmark consisting of six tasks (four D2D and two S2D).

-[^1]: For now, we only provide you with a sample of our datasets.
-We are contacting original dataset authors.
-Full size dataset coming soon!